jobreak11/Laptops-Price-dataset-work-in-process-/README.md

 # What you can do to this dataset or codes?
 ------------------------
 The important thing for coding is repeatable code.
 I discovered many sources use the same function because they chose the same source for their projects.
+Data roles quitely require the same output that they expected from our coding, so we do not need to code like other languages.
+(Just data cleaning, data mining, data visualization)
 That's why these sources will be beneficial for anyone who starting coding for the first time and wants to do data roles.

 # In my opinion since I studied different programming languages (no need to read)